4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 To proceed through each stage successfully, we must recover the following for each:

-  -key – the decryption key
+  - key – the decryption key

-  -key_length – the length of the key
+  - key_length – the length of the key

-  -enc_data – the encrypted data buffer
+  - enc_data – the encrypted data buffer

-  -length_enc_data – the length of the encrypted data
+  - length_enc_data – the length of the encrypted data

 Each stage uses this data in a `DecryptRC4andCheckHash(...)` call to:

- -Decrypt the data using RC4,
+ - Decrypt the data using RC4,

- -And verify it using a DJB2-based hash function.
+ - And verify it using a DJB2-based hash function.

 If the hash check passes, additional logic is executed .
 Otherwise, the function exits early.